IhsanKhaliq/valascotraceR/README.md

 # valascotraceR: Validation of the ascotraceR model to simulate the spread of Ascochyta blight in a chickpea field over a growing season

-The goal of of *valascotraceR* is validate the *ascotraceR* model with independent field data.
+The goal of of *valascotraceR* is to validate the *ascotraceR* model with independent field data.
 The model was tested with data from field experiments in which the spatiotemporal spread of Ascochyta blight was investigated from primary infection foci in a susceptible chickpea cultivar (Kyabra) at two different locations: Billa Billa (-28.1011505, 150.3307084) and Tosari (-27.856248, 151.447391), Queensland, Australia.
 The trial site at both locations had not had chickpea planted on them for over four years, and PreDicta®B tests were conducted to ensure the trial sites were free of _A. rabiei_ DNA.

 ## Details of the validation experiments